Clothing Advertisements: Examples, Scripts & Best Practices for 2026

 Who can wear your clothes?
 Men?
 Women?
 Children?
 Babies?
 Maybe you’re targeting specific regions, climates, or genders.

-Whoever you’re targeting, there’s one thing I can guarantee after being in the industry for over a decade: your target audience IS on social media.
+Whoever you’re targeting, there’s one thing guaranteed after being in the industry for over a decade: your target audience IS on social media.
 And while it’s not always EASY to find them, they’re waiting for you.
 It CAN be done.

 1. Identify who your clothing is for and make a note of it.
 Who else might be purchasing your clothing?
 Would a man buy these clothes for his wife?
 Vice versa?
 Children’s garments are more often purchased by women, but it can go both ways.

-3. What is the budget range for potential customers?
-(You can target based on yearly income on some specific platforms.)
+1. What is the budget range for potential customers?
+You can target based on yearly income on some specific platforms.

 Here’s a quick clothing advertisement target market example: